 If you live in a fraternity or sorority house, you should contact your national headquarters or house corporation to find out if you have to be enrolled in classes to live in your chapter house.

 Periods of suspension are considered a separation between the student and the university.
-As such, suspended students do not have access to any university counseling or advising services, and cannot engage in ongoing academic conversation or work with faculty.
-This includes appointments at Counseling and Psychological Services, the Health Center, general academic advising appointments, and engaging with faculty about academic work.
-The only services a student may access during a suspension are through the Office of Student Conduct (812-855-5419) and the Student Advocates Office (812-855-0761).
+As such, suspended students do not have access to any university services for the duration of the suspension.
+This includes but is not limited to university counseling or advising services, general academic advising appointments, and engaging with faculty about academic work.
+Students who are suspended or expelled do not have access to university services, but may contact the Office of Student Conduct (812-855-5419) and the Student Advocates Office (812-855-0761) with questions.

 Division of Student Affairs resources and social media channels